rapidsai/legate-boost/docs/source/Legate_Boost.rst

    The training time for housing exp is: 846.949000 milliseconds

-**To Do: Multi Node and Multi GPU**

 Example 2
 =========

-This example demonstrates how Legate Boost can be applied to the *“Give Me Some Credit”* dataset (OpenML data_id: 46929) to build a classification model using ensemble learning by combining different model types.
-It also highlights the integration of Legate DataFrame with Legate Boost to enable distributed training across multi-GPU and multi-node environments, showcasing scalable machine learning on the Credit Score dataset.
+This example demonstrates how Legate Boost can be applied to the ``Give Me Some Credit`` dataset (OpenML data_id: 46929) to build a classification model using ensemble learning by combining different model types.
+It also highlights the integration of ``Legate Dataframe`` with ``Legate Boost`` to enable distributed training across multi-GPU and multi-node environments, showcasing scalable machine learning on the credit score dataset.

 About the dataset
 -----------------

-The Give Me Some Credit dataset is a financial risk prediction dataset originally introduced in a Kaggle competition.
+The ``Give Me Some Credit`` dataset is a financial risk prediction dataset originally introduced in a Kaggle competition.
 It includes anonymized credit and demographic data for individuals, with the goal of predicting whether a person is likely to experience serious financial distress